• Skip to primary navigation

 • Hospital bills don’t usually affect your credit score unless they’re long-overdue and have been sent to collections.

-• Medical collections will stay on your credit report for seven years unless you can show that they were incorrectly reported or negotiate with your creditor or debt collector to remove them.
+• Medical collections will stay on your credit report for seven years unless you pay them, can show that they were incorrectly reported, or negotiate with your creditor or debt collector to remove them.

 Article Sources